NelsonOmoniyi/Donation-Website/README.md

-Read below to see how you can join an existing project or create your own.

 One rule of this community:
 We don't care if you break things.
 This is a playground and we encourage failing often.
 Use this as a practice ground and enjoy contributing to projects you create with your fellow students.